anunciado/aprendizado-maquina/README.md

 For more detail on this, please refer  this [link](http://scikit-learn.org/stable/modules/clustering.html#k-means).

 ###### Dimensionality Reduction Algorithm

+So below there is a python code with an example using decision decomposition:
 ```python
 #Import Library
 from sklearn import decomposition